 If you’d like to see more of the projects we’ve undertaken, click through to our sculpture restoration page.

 War memorials and public monuments, nestled in the centre of communities, tend to be close to everyone’s heart, their significance to people impossible to over-emphasise.
 One of the reasons we like this type of project is because our bronze restoration work is really valued, the public often having great enthusiasm to keep the monument maintained after our works are complete, which is good for the community and the bronze over the long term.

 Keeping war memorials and monuments in good condition is a way of showing respect for those commemorated.
 If these types of objects begin to disfigure, they can become hard to read or interpret, losing their relevance to society.
 Public art and war memorials are often sited in locations where large numbers of people gather, which means damage is more likely.
 This is why we recommend maintenance and war memorial cleaning for annual events such as Remembrance Sunday.

 Bronze restoration projects involving war memorials can be quite complex.
 Many have been neglected for decades and have fallen into acute disrepair.
 We provide our clients with guidance so that these objects can become useful to their community again, and be appreciated for years to come.

 - remake missing or damaged elements

-touched by admirers
+- touched by admirers

-splashed with celebratory champagne
+- splashed with celebratory champagne

-It may be that only one area of a bronze patina has become warn, but this flaw is unbalancing the legibility of the sculpture.
-Or, a component has been broken and needs replacing.
-We can help with these kinds of complex problems and not interfere with those parts of the original structure.
+It may be that only one area of a bronze patina has become worn, but this flaw is unbalancing the legibility of the sculpture, or a component has been broken and needs replacing.
+We can help with these kinds of complex problems without interfering with the mature and stable parts of the original structure.
 We can also advise you on how to care for your treasured bronzes in the future, helping to ensure they never need another visit with us.